-Team Folders make collaboration easier than ever by allowing Enterprise teams to store documents in one place that can be made accessible to all Team Members.
+Team Folders make collaboration easier than ever by allowing Enterprise teams to store documents in one place that can be made accessible to all team members.

-You no longer need to worry about losing documents if a team member leaves your business because all documents are stored in the Team Folder rather than in individual accounts.
+You no longer need to worry about losing documents if a team member leaves your team because all documents are stored in the Team Folder rather than in individual accounts.
 Furthermore, you can use Team Folders to easily transfer file ownership from one team member to another.

 These adjustable access settings make it easy to organize work for different projects or teams.

 Team Folders are similar to Shared Folders because they both enable collaboration.